The Dropbox Referral Program: 3900% Growth in 15 Months

 And what a better time than when the customer is engaged in onboarding your product or service.

-That's what Dropbox did with its referral program.
-In addition to filling out some details and tips on getting started, Dropbox integrated its referral program in the onboarding process as the last step.
+That's exactly what Dropbox did with its referral program.
+In addition to filling out basic details and getting tips on using the product, Dropbox cleverly integrated its referral program into the onboarding process as the final step.
+This ensured that every new user was made aware of the program and given an easy opportunity to share Dropbox with their network right after signing up.

 dropbox invite a friend